AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 // val invalidEmail: Email = "invalid-email" // compile-time error
 ```

-> At the moment of writing this post, the highlighting in the code blocks doesn't support literals as types properly.
+> At the time of writing, the syntax highlighting doesn’t fully support literals used as types.
+So if you see some weird
-> Please ignore those few places where some parts are red for no reason.
+> red squiggles — don’t worry about them.
 {: .prompt-info }

-Quite impressive, right?
-We can also validate the input at runtime using `refineV`:
+Pretty cool, right?
+You can also validate values at runtime using `refineEither`:

 ```scala
 val input: String = "user@example.com"